somewhatabstract/ancesdir/.changeset/rude-jars-crash.md

 "ancesdir": minor
 ---

-Add new `force` option to skip cache lookups
+NEW: Added `force` option to skip cache lookup for a call